pavantejaswivelivela/pavantejaswivelivela/README.md

 I hold a B.Tech in Mechanical Engineering, from Koneru Lakshmaiah College of Engineering and MSc in Design and Engineering, from Politecnico di Milano.
 I’m interested in data science for product design research and innovation.
 I’m currently learning data science.
-I’m looking to collaborate on innovation using data science.
+I’m looking to collaborate on product innovation using data science.

 ## Research